ultrix3x/JResourceLoader/README.md

 It can be an anonymous function or a simple property.
 If the function returns true or the property is set to true then the resource will not be loaded.

 ### Response
+The ResourceLoader.load returns itself which allows chaining (i.e. ResourceLoader.load().load().load(); )

 #### options
+Upon return (and in the options.complete callback) the options object has the following options set.

 ##### options.loadedFrom
 The options.loadedFrom can have the following values